ShohelAlMahmudDev/AIVoiceAssistant/README.md

 # AI Voice Assistant

-An AI-powered voice assistant that utilizes speech recognition and natural language processing to understand and execute user commands.
-This project is designed to allow users to interact with their computer using voice commands, perform actions, and get verbal feedback.
+An AI-powered voice assistant that utilizes speech recognition and natural language processing to understand and answer your questions.
+This project is designed to allow users to interact with their computer using voice commands, and get verbal feedback.

 ## Features